RealTime-Systems-HHN/Real-Time-Systems/README.md

-# Real-Time Systems
+# Real-Time Systems Lecture

-# Zephyr Measurement Node
+# Zephyr Measuring Node
 ## Overview

 This project implements the measurement node used in the distributed RTOS communication benchmark.
 Running on Zephyr RTOS, the node is responsible for initiating benchmark transactions, measuring end-to-end communication latency using the STM32 hardware cycle counter, and collecting statistical performance data from the distributed communication chain.